SwedbankPay/developer.swedbankpay.com/_includes/callback-3-1.md

 {% include accordion-table.html content=acc-5 header_text='How will this change affect the stability of callbacks?' header_expand_css='font-weight-normal' %}
 {% capture acc-6 %}
 {: .p .pl-3 .pr-3  }
-We understand that some merchants may not complete the update before March 12.
-Therefore, we will continue to run callbacks from the current solution during a grace period.

-{: .p .pl-3 .pr-3  }
-However, it is important to migrate as soon as possible, as we will gradually phase out the old solution to reduce system maintenance and complexity.
+We will continue to run callbacks from the current solution during a grace period.
+Regardless, we highly recommend whitelisting the new IP adresses as soon as possible, as we will gradually phase out the old solution to reduce system maintenance and complexity.
+The whitelisting **must** be completed by **September 15th**.

 {: .p .pl-3 .pr-3  }
 We will: